Manasa15-cpu/cnn-image-classification-azure/README.md

-# CNN Image Classification with Streamlit
+# 🖼️ CNN Image Classification with Streamlit

+## 📌 Project Overview

-A deep learning computer vision project that classifies natural scene images into six categories using a Convolutional Neural Network.
+This project is a Deep Learning application that classifies natural scene images into different categories using a Convolutional Neural Network (CNN).
+The application is built with TensorFlow/Keras and deployed using Streamlit, allowing users to upload an image and receive a predicted class with confidence.

-## Classes

-- Buildings
-- Forest
-- Glacier
-- Mountain
-- Sea
-- Street
+---

-## Project Features
+## 🚀 Features

-- CNN model built with TensorFlow and Keras
-- Image preprocessing and data augmentation
+- Image classification using CNN
-- Model training and evaluation
-- Approximately 84.90% test accuracy
-- Prediction script for individual images
 - Streamlit web application
+- Upload and classify images
-- Confidence score for each prediction
+- Prediction confidence score
+- Training accuracy and loss visualization
+- Clean and interactive user interface

+---

+## 🛠️ Technologies Used

+- Python
+- TensorFlow
+- Keras
+- Streamlit
+- NumPy
+- Matplotlib
+- Pillow

+---

-## Project Structure
+## 📂 Project Structure

 ```text
 cnn-image-classification-azure/